-It may not be romantic, but planning to protect your business from divorce before getting married is important.
+It’s not very romantic, but planning to protect your business from divorce before getting married is important.

-While no one ever expects their relationship to end, approximately 41% of Canadian marriages don’t last longer than 30 years.
-For that reason, every individual can benefit from having a well-drafted prenuptial agreement.
-Beyond the average security that a pre-nup offers, however, they become even more important for business owners.
-A prenuptial agreement will ensure that all your hard work continues to pay off even if your relationship ends unexpectedly.
+No one ever expects their relationship to end, however, approximately 41% of Canadian marriages do not last longer than 30 years.
+That being said, every individual can benefit from having a well-drafted pre-nuptial agreement before entering a marriage, but for the 2.7 million Canadians who are self-employed, a pre-nup can ensure all of their hard work, planning, and investments continue to pay off even if their relationship ends unexpectedly.

 Small Business Owners & Divorce: